United Nations Security Council Resolution 1438

-United Nations Security Council resolution 1438, adopted unanimously on 14 October 2002, after reaffirming the principles of the United Nations Charter and Resolution 1373 (2001), the Council condemned the bombings in Bali, Indonesia.
+United Nations Security Council Resolution 1438, adopted unanimously on 14 October 2002, after reaffirming the principles of the United Nations Charter and Resolution 1373 (2001), the Council condemned the bombings in Bali, Indonesia.

 The Security Council reaffirmed the need to combat threats to international peace and security caused by terrorist acts.
-It condemned the attacks in Bali which resulted in injuries and the loss of many lives, as well as terrorist acts carried out in other countries.
-The Council expressed sympathy and condolences to the families of the victims and the Indonesian government and people.
+It condemned terrorist acts carried out in other countries.
+It expressed sympathy and condolences to the victims, surviving relatives, the Indonesian government and the Indonesian people.

-The resolution all states to co-operate with and provide assistance to the Indonesian authorities to bring the perpetrators to justice in accordance with their obligations under Resolution 1373.
-Finally, the Council concluded by expressing its determination to combat all forms of terrorism.
+The resolution vows cooperation with and assistance to the Indonesian police to bring the perpetrators to justice in accordance with their obligations under Resolution 1373.
+Finally, it expresses its determination to combat all forms of terrorism.